uwdeeprlcourse/drl_hw1/setup/README.md

 We recommend using Windows Subsystem for Linux: https://docs.microsoft.com/en-us/windows/wsl/install-win10

 This gives you a Linux environment within Windows without the overhead of a Virtual Machine.
-In addition, you will need a X-Windows Server. https://sourceforge.net/projects/xming/ XMing is one option if you don't already have one.
+In addition, you will need a X-Windows Server. https://sourceforge.net/projects/vcxsrv/ VcXsrv is one option if you don't already have one; if you use this you'll have to configure it to not use it's native OpenGL.

 You can then start up the Bash prompt through WSL (Start menu -> Ubuntu), and follow the linux instructions above.